 Shareholder lawsuits are tricky because they often involve a procedure known as “derivative litigation.”
 Derivative lawsuits are brought by the aggrieved shareholder in the name of the company.
 The rationale is that an officer or director owes duties to the company, not its shareholders.
 Shareholders are injured because the company is injured.

-Special rules apply, so be sure to consult a knowledgable business litigation attorney.
+Special rules apply, so be sure to consult a knowledgable shareholder rights attorney.

 If you are in a dispute with your business partners, The Restis Law Firm, P.C. is here to help.